 IR JIT Compiler

-XLS provides a JIT compiler for evaluating functions written in the [XLS] compiler intermediate representation (IR) at native machine speed.
+XLS provides a JIT and AOT compiler for evaluating functions written in the [XLS] compiler intermediate representation (IR) at native machine speed.

 Usage